 2.1 Complaints provide the College with valuable information that can be used to improve service provision and customer satisfaction.
 The Complaints Handling Procedure will enable NESCol to address customer dissatisfaction and may help prevent the same problem from happening again.
 For staff, complaints provide a first-hand account of the customers' views and experience, and can highlight problems that may otherwise be missed.
-Handled well, complaints can give customers a form of redress when things go wrong, and can also help continuously improve college services.
+Handled well, complaints can give customers a form of redress when things go wrong, and can help to continuously improve college services.

-2.2 The College's approach to handling complaints will be drawn to the attention of students in a range of publications, on the College's website and through MYNescol and Blackboard2.3 Complaints about personal data - If an individual has made a complaint about use of their personal data via the College complaints process, this complaint will be logged as a data protection category complaint.
+2.2 The College's approach to handling complaints will be drawn to the attention of students in a range of publications, on the College's website and through Brightspace.

+2.3 Complaints about personal data - If an individual has made a complaint about use of their personal data via the College complaints process, this complaint will be logged as a data protection category complaint.
 The Director of Quality will forward the complaint to the Data Protection Officer (DPO) to be dealt with as a data breach.
 The complainant will receive an acknowledgement from the College informing them that this will be handled in line with the College's Breach Reporting Procedure.
-The dataprotection@nescol.ac.uk inbox will be copied into all communications with the complaint.
+The dataprotection@nescol.ac.uk inbox will be copied into all communications with the complainant.
+The complainant.
 The complaint will be sent to the DPO and this will not be counted in the complaint reporting process.

-2.3 If anyone finds cause for complaint with any aspect of college services they can inform the College by whatever medium is most convenient, e.g. complaint form, telephone, letter, e-mail, face to face or through the website.
-Of course, the College will regret the fact that it has been unable to meet the complainants' needs fully, but will welcome the opportunity to investigate the problem, responding to the issues raised, and remedying any deficiency in College service.
+2.4 If anyone finds cause for complaint with any aspect of college services they can inform the College by whatever medium is most convenient, e.g. complaint form, telephone, letter, e-mail, face to face or via the website.
+The College will regret the fact that it has been unable to meet the complainants' needs fully, but will welcome the opportunity to investigate the problem, responding to the issues raised, and remedy any deficiency found in College service.